bit-wrangler/stellar-sim-io-device-standard/README.md

 **------------------------** **END OF SPECIFICATION** **------------------------**

-The information below this line is not part of the specification.
+The information below **END OF SPECIFICATION** is not part of the specification.

 [Edge case examples](./edge-case-examples.md)